ma-ha/lowcode-data-app/README.md

 ## Web Content

-Some [static docu files](app/html/), GTC, imprint etc. need to be customized to your needs.
+Some [static docertyu files](app/html/), GTC, imprint etc. need to be customized to your needs.

 A simple markdown docu can be implemented, as well as a self-service onboarding, see [api-content.js](app/api-content.js).